basilfx/EFM2RIOT/README.md

 ### Why a generator?
 It started as an experiment on generating code from configuration, but turned out to be pretty neat.
 Apart from that, there are two other reasons:

-* This port uses a slightly modified version of emlib.
-When this library is updated, these changes have to be applied again.
+* This port patches the vendor header files for warning-free usage with RIOT-OS.
+After each update, this process must be repeated.
 This generator automates that process.
-* All supported MCUs are extracted from emlib.
-Using templates, new MCUs that are supported by emlib will also be supported by this port.
+* All supported MCUs are extracted from the SDK.
+Using templates, new MCUs that are supported by the SDK will also be supported by this port.

 ### Why is this not (yet) part of RIOT-OS?
 The generator is something completely different and has no intention to be part of the RIOT-OS project.